lemmonation/APNE/README.md

 ### Citing

-Please cite our paper if you find G2-EMF useful in your research:
+Please cite our paper if you find APNE useful in your research:
 ```
 @inproceedings{guo2018enhancing,
   title={Enhancing Network Embedding with Auxiliary Information: An Explicit Matrix Factorization Perspective},